-Since mid-March 2020, the Australian Government has been rapidly introducing measures to allow Australians to access many medical and allied health services from home.
-These measures are already helping to limit the spread of the COVID-19 virus and to protect both patients and practitioners.
-CreakyJoints Australia welcomes these measures and will share new information relevant to our community as it becomes available.
+In mid-March 2020, the Australian Government rapidly started introducing measures to allow Australians to access many medical and allied health services from home.
+These measures have had a significant impact on limiting the spread of the coronavirus.

-About the New Telehealth Items Related to COVID-19
+About the Current Telehealth Items Related to COVID-19

 The measures are outlined on the Medical Benefits Schedule (MBS) Online website: COVID-19 Temporary MBS Telehealth Services.

-The new temporary telehealth MBS items will substitute current face-to-face consultations that are available under the MBS.
-The new temporary MBS telehealth items will have similar requirements to normal timed consultation items.
+The current temporary telehealth MBS items are a substitute for some face-to-face consultations available under the MBS.
+These items have similar requirements to normal timed consultation items.

-Telehealth services are no longer restricted to consultations that relate to COVID-19.
-They can now include any type of consultation suitable to this form of service.
+Telehealth services include any type of consultation suitable to this form of service.
 Providers do not need to physically be in their regular practice to provide telehealth services.

 Health providers currently authorised to supply some or all of these services include (but may not be limited to):